mbarnettHMX/beneficial-ownership-engine/docs/deployment/SYNAPSE_DEPLOY.md

 ## Set Terraform variables as needed in the file

-There is a file named terraform.tfvars in synapse_deploy folder which has the following values.
-Change the values of the variables in the file
+In the file named terraform.tfvars in the synapse_deploy folder, change the values of the following variables:

 Variable | Description
 --- |  ---
 resource_group_name |  The Name of the resource group into which the resources are deployed. location_for_resoruces | The location where the resources will be deployed.

-Next, run the following commands
+Next, run the following commands:

 ``` bash
     terraform -chdir=synapse_deploy init